 8. Consider reusing and reducing

-To reduce waste in offices, authorities can promote the use of digital documents and promote reusable products like water bottles and coffee mugs among employees.
-Encouraging the “reduce, reuse, recycle” mindset can have a significant impact on your company’s sustainability efforts.
+To reduce office waste, authorities can promote using digital documents and reusable products like water bottles and coffee mugs among employees.
+Encouraging the “reduce, reuse, recycle” mindset can significantly impact your company’s sustainability efforts.

-Offices can create a shared space for surplus office supplies or equipment, which can further support sustainability.
-This simple step can help employees exchange materials and reduce waste, which will lead to a more eco-friendly workplace.
+Offices can create a shared space for surplus office supplies or equipment, further supporting sustainability.
+This simple step can help employees exchange materials and reduce waste, leading to a more eco-friendly workplace.

 9. Invest in Green Technologies